basp/nanibot/README.md

 # nanibot
+Erlang IRC bot.

+## author's rambling
 > Nanibot was created with the explicit goal of modifying and growing the
 > bot *while* it is running.
-I was happy working in Node land and enjoying
+I was happy working in Node-land and enjoying
-> the `npm` ecosystem but it was frustrating seeing the bot err and Having
+> the `npm` ecosystem but it was frustrating seeing the bot err (or just make
-> to take it offline to do basic fixes.
+> silly responses) and having to take it offline to do basic fixes.
 >
 > I looked into implementing a script language for it or even hot-loading
 > for Node and although both are possible they didn't feel like the right